NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**: The number of the tax lot.
 Each tax lot is unique within a tax block (see BLOCK).

-Each unit in a building that is a condominium is defined by the Department of Fice as a separate tax lot.
-To make condominium information more compatible with parcel information, the Department of City Planning aggregated condominium unit tax lot information so that each condominium complex within a tax block is represented by only one tax lot record.
-A condominium complex is defined as one or more structures or properties under the auspicies of the same condominium association.
+Each unit in a building that is a condominium is defined by the Department of Finance as a separate tax lot.
+To make condominium information more compatible with parcel information, the Department of City Planning **aggregated condominium unit tax lot information** so that each condominium complex within a tax block is represented by only one tax lot record.

+**A condominium complex** is defined as one or more structures or properties under the auspicies of the same condominium association.
 The Department of City Planning then assigned the condominium billing tax lot number to the condominium complex tax lot record.
-If the Department of Fice has not yet assigned a billing tax lot number to the condominium complex then the lowest tax lot number within the condominium complex was used.
-The Department of Fice DTM uses the formerly known as (FKA) Tax Lot number for Condominiums.
+If the Department of Finance has not yet assigned a billing tax lot number to the condominium complex then the lowest tax lot number within the condominium complex was used.
+The Department of Finance DTM uses the formerly known as (FKA) Tax Lot number for Condominiums.
 The Department of City Planning has modified the Tax Lot number of DOF DTM by replacing the FKA with the condominiums billing tax lot number.
 Often the tax lot number can tell you the type of tax lot.

 Of course there are exceptions to each convention.
-Usually tax lot number '1-999' correspond with traditional tax lots; '1001-6999' correspond with condominium unit lots; '7501-7599' correspond with condominium billing lots; '8000-8899' correspond with subterranean tax lots; '8900-8999' correspond with DTM dummy tax lots; '9000-9899' correspond with air right tax lots.
+Usually tax lot number
++ `1-999` correspond with traditional tax lots;
++ `1001-6999` correspond with condominium unit lots;
++ `7501-7599` correspond with condominium billing lots;
++ `8000-8899` correspond with subterranean tax lots;
++ `8900-8999` correspond with DTM dummy tax lots;
++ `9000-9899` correspond with air right tax lots.
 The Air Rights Tax Lot goes with the base Tax Lot or Donating Tax Lot.

-For example: If Tax Lot 32 has Air Rights, those Air Rights would be identified as 9032.
+?> **Example**: If Tax Lot 32 has Air Rights, those Air Rights would be identified as 9032.
 When the structure is built the Air Rights Tax Lot is retired.
 Property owners do not have to create an Air Rights Tax Lot to transfer development rights.

 ### CD